-Whether it’s to provide the finishing touches to a fancy dress costume or to make your eye colour match a favourite outfit, cosmetic or ‘zero-powered’ lenses can transform the way you look.
+Whether it’s to provide the finishing touches to a fancy-dress costume or to make your eye colour match a favourite outfit, cosmetic or ‘zero-powered’ lenses can transform the way you look.

 Used safely, the risks with cosmetic contact lenses are low.
 But not everyone knows how to use lenses safely.
 Just because they’re a fashion item doesn’t mean they don’t need to be treated with just as much love and respect as contact lenses that improve eyesight.
 You can find out more about cosmetic contact lenses here.